Travel to Portugal during Covid-19: What you need to know before you go

 The basics

-Portugal is in a State of Calamity until August 8, with case numbers and deaths at a four-month high, according to the government.
-However, it is open for tourism for EU citizens plus arrivals from countries including the US, Canada and Japan.
+Portugal is currently in what the government calls a State of Calamity until August 31 -- case numbers and deaths are at a four-month high, according to the government.

+However, Portugal is open for tourism for EU citizens plus arrivals from countries including the US, Canada and Japan.

 What's on offer